 It’s hard to imagine buying a car without first checking the quality ratings.
 You can visit any number of sites to find rankings on fuel efficiency, durability, comfort, and drivability.
-And you can rest assured that all new cars are rated for safety by the National Highway Traffic Safety Administration.
+And you can rest assured that all new cars are rated for safety.

 But when you’re in the market for a quality healthcare provider, checking the rankings can be a bit trickier.
 Unlike standardized ratings for cars, there isn’t a single go-to source for guidelines and measures in healthcare quality.